 The Membership Rewards Program isn't open to everyone - whether you're able to join depends on what type of American Express card you have.
 Enrollment is automatic with certain cards, including:

 Amex EveryDay offers 10,000 Membership Rewards® points if you spend $1,000 on purchases within the first three months of opening your new card account.
 This card earns 2x points at U.S. supermarkets (on up to $6,000/year in purchases, then 1x) and 1x points on other purchases.
 If you make 20 or more purchases with your card in a billing period, you will get 20% extra points on those purchases (less returns and credits).
 Enjoy a 0% intro APR on purchases and balance transfers for 12 months, then a variable rate, currently 13.74% to 23.74%.
 There is no annual fee.
+Terms apply.

 American Express Platinum offers 40,000 Membership Rewards points if you spend $3,000 on purchases with your new card within the first three months of opening your account.
 You earn 5x points for flights booked directly with airlines or with American Express Travel.
 This is a charge card so you will have to pay your balance in full each month.
 There is a $450 annual fee.

 This card includes several benefits for travelers: This card offers up to $200 Uber Savings annually.
 This card also offers up to a $200 airline fee credit per year to cover baggage fees and more at your selected qualifying airline.
 This card gives you access to 5 airport lounge networks including The Centurion® lounge network, The International American Express lounges, Delta Sky Club® lounges, Priority Pass(TM) Select, and Airspace Lounge.
 Enrollment required for Priority Pass Select.
 There is no foreign transaction fees.
 This card also gives you access to Platinum Card® Concierge.
 You can enroll to get complimentary Hilton HHonors™ Gold Status and complimentary Starwood Preferred Guest® Gold Status.
 Terms and limitations apply.